Everything You Need to Know About Form I-9

 - Court Order: Employers may receive a court order requiring the employer to hire or back pay an individual who was discriminated against based on their Form I-9.

 Court Order: Employers may receive a court order requiring the employer to hire or back pay an individual who was discriminated against based on their Form I-9.

 How a Payroll and HR Solution Can Help With Form I-9 Compliance

 With the approaching expiration date, does your current payroll and HR solution track and manage the Form I-9?
 If not, you may be exposing your company to compliance risks and hefty penalties.
 Consider switching to a unified workforce management solution that collects and stores Forms I-9 in a single solution.
 With a single solution, you’re able to track and manage Forms I-9 the following ways:

-A total workforce management solution that tracks employee verification documents helps organizations follow USCIS requirements and ensures compliance.
-Having a solution that provides a list of expired verification documents and documents that are about to expire creates a more proactive management strategy for I-9 requirements and decreases risk.
+A payroll and HR platform that tracks employee verification documents helps organizations follow USCIS requirements and ensures compliance.
+Having a solution that provides a list of expired verification documents and documents that are about to expire creates a more proactive management strategy for I-9 requirements and decreases the risk for an audit.

 Staying Compliant with Form I-9

 When you work directly with your organization’s hiring and onboarding processes, it’s best to stay informed on immigration-related policy and form updates that will affect your business and employees.
-Consider implementing a workforce management solution that electronically houses your data, so you can securely store and manage Form I-9 information while reducing compliance risk for your company.
+Consider implementing a payroll and HR solution that electronically houses your data, so you can securely store and manage Form I-9 information while reducing compliance risk for your company.

 Check out more great articles from the APS Blog covering HR, payroll, and everything in between.